Member Handbook

 Supported living services include:

-• Direct assistance with daily activities, household chores, budget management, attending appointments and building social skills.
+• Direct help with daily activities, household chores, budget management, attending appointments and building social skills.

 • Training activities, supervision and assistance to help you participate in home or community life.